The Astrology Center of America, 207 Victory Lane, Bel Air, MD 21014

 Comment: Sixteen essays on Astrocartography & relocation, intended for the hard core.
 The first, History, tells the story of Jim Lewis & Michael Erlewine & what they spawned.
 The future will merge ACG maps with Google Earth.
 The second essay is the history & background of The AstroCartoGraphy Book of Maps, an epochal book of 1989, and long out of print.
 (Dear Margaret, Why don't you reprint it?)
 Davis's Uses of Astrocartography combines ACG with Local Space, in both natal & mundane maps & has some interesting ideas about maps & rectification.
 Relocation as a career move is a hagiography of GW Bush written by an Scotsman who gets all the details right but misunderstands the meaning.

 The Summer Vacation is the sad story of a trip cut short by a drunk driver & the power of a Sun/Uranus crossing.
 Between Heaven & Earth is philosophical.
 Thompson suggests that if you want the benefits of a Venus line in Siberia but don't want to live there, you could take up Russian music & art.
 AT Mann's ideas in Reincarnation in local space, featuring Napoleon & Thor Heyerdahl & others, suffer from too much exposure to pop ideas & not enough hard study.
 Chris McRae introduces Sepharial's Geodetic mundane earth mapping system, which she has written about elsewhere.
-(See her book here.)
+Regrettably, since I wrote these notes, Chris's book has gone out of print.

 Donna Cunningham is always a breath of fresh air.
 (Would Relocation Change Your Life?)
 What transits are going on, why do you want to move now, what to you expect to find when you get there, etc., etc. I have more than once given much the same lecture.
 Donna is also the only author in this book who understands the critical importance of rural vs: urban.